 As always, consult a doctor or dentist before beginning any kind of treatment.
 I am not a doctor or professional, but a person who is currently undergoing treatment from Smile Direct Club and these are the things that have worked or helped me in some way.

 After one month of wearing the Smile Direct Club invisible aligners, I can comfortably say I know what works and what does not work for me.
-I’ve compiled a list of my favorites for people looking into SDC or for people who are waiting for their aligners to arrive that wanted to stock up on the essentials before they get shipped.
+I’ve compiled a list of my favorites for people looking into getting Smile Direct Club or for people who are waiting for their aligners to arrive that wanted to stock up on the essentials before they get shipped.
 I’ve left out the items that SDC ships to you with your initial set of aligners 🙂

 Invisible Aligners Essentials Kit: